 11. Magento’s themes cost between $0 and $200.

 Caught up in the Magento vs Shopify drama, the platforms offer customers a wide range of themes to choose from.
 The themes of Shopify are between 0 and 180 USD and those of Magento, between 0 and 200 USD.
 Shopify templates have clean, fault-free code and all contain a responsive design.
-However, Magento is an open-source community so make sure you are buying the theme of a professional designer and that it adapts to mobile browsing correctly.
+However, Magento is an open-source community so make sure you are buying the theme of a professional designer and that it adapt to mobile browsing correctly, as 61% of users would not return to a site they had problems accessing the latest mobile marketing statistics show.

 12. There are over 5,000 Magento extensions.